Yamaha CP-70: Features

 The CP-70 is designed for touring.
-The instrument's legs are detachable and can be stored in an internal lid.
-The harp can be detached from the key assembly, though this requires two people.
+The harp can be detached from the key assembly and the instrument's legs and can be stored in the key assembly's lid.
 An optional road case is available.
-The CP-70s flat top allows other keyboards and synthesisers to be stacked on top of it.
+The CP-70's flat top allows other keyboards and synthesisers to be stacked on top of it.

 Background

 There had been numerous attempts to manufacturer a piano that was both portable and sounded like the acoustic grand model.
 Benjamin Miessner had been working on pickup and amplification techniques since the 1930s, and discovered that capturing the harmonic information and nuances of sound was difficult and changed as pickup positions and configurations were altered.
 Yamaha had been working on pickup technology since World War II, and took advantage of Japanese culture at the time which permitted research information to be exchanged between companies without threat of intellectual property lawsuits, as in the US.
 They used this knowledge to create a series of robust piezo-electric pickups, and combined it with their experience in manufacturing acoustic pianos to make an electric instrument.

 The CP-70 was first manufactured in 1976, and cost $4,000.
-According Toto's David Paich, Yamaha invited a group of pianists in Los Angeles to test the instrument before manufacturing.
+According to Toto's David Paich, Yamaha invited a group of pianists in Los Angeles to test the instrument before manufacturing.
 After playing, they were "just freaking out over it".
-The first model had problems with tuning, and an upgraded version, the CP-70B, was introduced at the NAMM show in 1978, along with the CP-80, which featured a full 88-note keyboard.
-The CP-70D and CP-80D models featured a graphic equaliser and an effects loop.
+The first model had problems with tuning, and an upgraded version, the CP-70B, was introduced at the NAMM Show in 1978, along with the CP-80, which featured a full 88-note keyboard.
+It also introduced an effects loop.
+The CP-70D and CP-80D models added a graphic equaliser.
 The final models to be released were the MIDI equipped CP-70M and CP-80M, which were released at the end of 1985.